17 Different Ways in Which God Speaks to Us

 17. Through Love

-Last on our list of different ways in which God speaks to us is through his Love for us.
+Last on our list of different ways God speaks to us is through his Love for us.
 Gott ist Liebe.
 Any creature, including humans, can love since it is a gift from God.

 Leave a Reply